 Rudgwick is a village and civil parish in the Horsham District of West Sussex, England.
 The village is 6 miles (10 km) west from Horsham on the north side of the A281 road.
 The parish's northern boundary forms part of the county boundary between Surrey and West Sussex.
 Rudgwick Parish covers 6,394 acres.
 The 2011 Census recorded a population, including Tisman's Common, of 2,722.

 The Parish Council has statutory duties and powers to provide services for Rudgwick parish.
-Within these powers, we own and manage two community halls and many areas of public open space within the village on behalf of the community.
-We are also responsible for certain village infrastructure.
-Not sure who is responsible for what?
-The read more here.
+Within these powers, the Council owns and manages the following facilities: Rudgwick Hall and Jubilee Hall, King George V building, Youth Centre, two playgrounds and a skate park and many areas of public open space within the village: King George V playing fields, Foxholes Copse and Churchman's Meadows, on behalf of the community.
+The Council also responsible for certain village infrastructure.
+To find out who is responsible for what, please read here.